 Recommended Daily Intakes and Safe Limits

-Following viral advice can be dangerous.
-Some social media trends suggest amounts exceeding these safety thresholds.
-Excessive intake may cause digestive issues or more serious health complications.
+- Safety caution: social media trends promoting amounts above these thresholds can be dangerous — excessive intake may cause digestive issues or more serious health complications

 Tips for Choosing the Right Supplements

-Remember that these products should complement a nutrient-rich diet, not replace it.
-Smart supplementation starts with professional guidance and quality products.
+Remember that supplements should complement a nutrient-rich diet, not replace it.
+Smart supplementation starts with professional guidance and quality, verified products.

 How to Maximize Absorption: Timing and Meal Suggestions